mindspore.nn.ZeroPad2d

 Pads the last two dimensions of input tensor with zero.

 padding (Union[int, tuple]) – The padding size to pad the last two dimensions of input tensor.
-If is int, uses the same padding in boundaries of input’s last two dimensions.
-If is tuple and length of padding is 4 uses (padding_0, padding_1, padding_2, padding_3) to pad.
+If an int, the same padding is applied to both boundaries of the input's last two dimensions.
+If a tuple of length 4, uses (padding_0, padding_1, padding_2, padding_3) to pad.
 If the input is x, the size of last dimension of output is \(padding\_0 + x.shape[-1] + padding\_1\).
 The size of penultimate dimension of output is \(padding\_2 + x.shape[-2] + padding\_3\).
 The remaining dimensions of the output are consistent with those of the input.
 Only support non-negative value while running in Ascend.

 Inputs: